Benin Bronze art

 There can be little doubt that this West African art was an indigenous development fuelled by the need for lifelike images of Royalty for funerary rituals and the cult of ancestors from whom the Kings derived their significant power and authority.
 In the former Kingdom of Benin, Western Nigeria, great artists produced high-quality hand-made bronze sculptured figures and heads during the 1400s and early 1700s.

 Benin bronzes were the first African arts to win widespread acceptance throughout Europe.
-They created most of the bronze heads in honour of Kings (called ‘Obas’) and were handed down from King to King.
+They created most bronze heads in honour of Kings (called ‘Obas’) and were handed down from King to King.
 The ‘Obas’ – rarely seen in public – reigned by hereditary succession and had absolute spiritual, political, and military power.
 The King ‘Obas’ ancestry traces to the son of an ‘Oni’ (King of Ife), believed to be descended from a God – this tradition sets him apart from his subjects.
-Osei Tutu ruled until 1717, when Opuku ware, his grand-nephew, became King and ruled the Empire.
+Osei Tutu ruled until 1717, when Opuku Ware, his grand-nephew, became King and ruled the Empire.

 The proud past of the Benin Kingdom began its rise in the 12th Century AD when it took its ruling Dynasty from the earlier Yoruba Kingdom of Ife into a highly developed culture flourishing in the 16th and 17th Centuries before the slave trade began a long decline.
 As many wars did, the Empire grew weak at the end of the 1800s.
-Nine battles against the British between 1807 and 1901, after which the British gained control and took over the Empire.
-In 1897 during the nine-war campaign.
+Nine battles against the British between 1807 and 1901, after which the British gained control and took over the Empire, occurred in 1897 during the nine-war campaign.

 British expeditionary forces attacked and destroyed the City.
-They looted the palace of Benin, and significant numbers of high-quality bronze sculptures were taken – most of which are priceless today and housed in British and German museums.
-Some figurines were saved – having been buried with King and Queen Inyang Inyang and later retrieved by the Government and transferred to the main museum in Nigeria.
+They looted the palace of Benin, and significant numbers of high-quality bronze sculptures were taken—most of which are priceless today and housed in British and German museums.
+Some figurines were saved—having been buried with King and Queen Inyang Inyang—and later retrieved by the government and transferred to the main museum in Nigeria.

 THE CULTURE OF THE BENIN BRONZE CIVILISATION